Fernando162021/access-control-rfid-api/README.md

 ## Main Features
 - User registration and authentication with roles (admin/user)
+- Login and refresh using JWT access and refresh tokens
+- The refresh token only updates the access token; it is not rotated until it expires or is revoked
 - Soft delete for users (`is_active`)
 - Association of RFID cards to users
 - Access logs (per user and global)
 - Endpoint protection by JWT and role
+- Token revocation and session control
 - Automatic admin user seed
 - Email notifications for access attempts (Brevo integration)